Handling Workers’ Comp Claims For Job-Induced Heart Attacks

-For more than 40 years, the Albany law firm of Walsh and Hacker has provided defense counsel and representation for workplace injuries.
+For more than 40 years, the New York law firm of Walsh and Hacker has provided defense counsel and representation for workplace injuries.
 We have the skill and resources to challenge workers’ compensation heart attack claims to deflect liability or limit the losses on payment of claims.

-We provide vigorous workers’ compensation defense to employers, insurers and third-party administrators in the Capital District, Upstate and the Hudson Valley.
-Call (518) 463-1269 or toll free (866) 240-3041 to arrange a consultation.
+We provide vigorous workers’ compensation defense to employers, insurers and third-party administrators throughout the state, including New York City.
+Call us at (518) 463-1269 to arrange a consultation.

 Heart attack claims represent a major potential exposure for employers and carriers:

 - Restricted duty for the rest of the person’s working life